Dr. F.H. Wigmore Regional Hospital

 The willingness to accept training and supervision

-A willingness to comply with SaskHA policies and procedures
+A willingness to comply with SHA policies and procedures

 Volunteers are to provide pet visitation only and not utilize therapy dogs as “tools” for therapy.

-Volunteers must follow SaskHA hand hygiene protocols and infection control procedures
+Volunteers must follow SHA hand hygiene protocols and infection control procedures

 Volunteers must maintain patient privacy and confidentiality